 for adults – Grief is not a problem to be fixed.
 Grief is an extension of love, and is a normal reaction to loving and losing something.
 When someone we love dies, it may feel as if everything we once knew as true has changed.
 We may have difficulty remembering things, completing day-to-day tasks, getting out of bed, and going to work.
 Our emotions may be all over the place – moving between anger, and sadness, and relief, and confusion, and back again.
 We may have trouble seeing the importance in things that once occupied our lives.
 We may have trouble relating to others.
 Our bodies may ache.
 These are all normal expressions of grief.
 Grief therapy can provide a safe and supportive space that allows us to have the hard conversations, experience whatever our grief looks like today, and provide a collaborative and holistic approach to finding a way to honor ourselves and our loved one in our new reality.
-Grief therapy can help us learn how to adapt to our losses.
+Grief therapy can support us in telling the story of what is, staying connected to what we have lost, and finding ways to reduce our suffering.
 We provide grief therapy from a non-pathological, non-medicalized perspective.
 Utilizing both mind and body approaches, we will collaborate with you to create a treatment plan specific to your needs.

 for couples – When one or both parts of a couple have experienced a loss, the impact can affect the dynamics of the relationship.
 Partners may have trouble relating to each other and understanding the other’s point of view.
 We provide couples therapy from a non-pathological, non-medicalized, grief-informed perspective to provide support, psychoeducation on trauma and loss and its impacts on relationships, and to strengthen communication and coping skills within the relationship.